oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

 Next loosen up both idlers completely.

 Then mount the belts.
-You want to be able to see when mounting that the red lines line up vertically on the front of the printer, left and right sides
+You want to be able to see when mounting that the red lines line up vertically on the front of the printer, left and right sides.

+Note, to clarify, the sharpie marks are NOT to align the frayed bits; they are to align the belts once mounted in an easy way and the sharpie marks will be somewhere on the x gantry.

 Pull the belts to reasonable tension on both sides (as tight as possible without overdoing it; you'll struggle to get them overtight unless you are pulling them towards you).